The one people metric your organisation is missing

 For organisations that want clarity, not complexity

-EHS is designed for organisations that:
+EHS is built for organisations that:

 -